navikt/norwegian-maps/README.md

 ## 📍 Source

-The map data source is https://github.com/robhop/fylker-og-kommuner, which is based on the original data from [Geonorge](https://www.geonorge.no).
+The data source of the map data is https://github.com/robhop/fylker-og-kommuner, which is based on the original data from [Geonorge](https://www.geonorge.no).
 The above data sources are under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
-We did some tweaks on the data to fit our own needs.

 ## 📄 License

-This dataset is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+This dataset is licensed under the **CC BY 4.0** license as well.

 You are free to:
 - **Share** — copy and redistribute the material in any medium or format